 Skip to Content

-Massey University's Equine Parentage and Animal Genetic Services Centre (EPAGS) offers the most comprehensive range of DNA-based genetic testing for animals in New Zealand and we are the only organisation to offer equine blood-typing in Australasia.
+Massey University's Equine Parentage and Animal Genetic Services Centre (EPAGSC) offers the most comprehensive range of DNA-based genetic testing for animals in New Zealand and we are the only organisation to offer equine blood-typing in Australasia.
 Our genotyping services comply with the International Society of Animal Genetics (ISAG).

 Our main test for camelid species is genotyping - primarily for parentage verification/analysis.

 Sample requirements for alpaca/llama/camel testing is a blood card.